 Shepherd of the Flock.
 Servant of Christ.
 Steward of the Mysteries of God.
-This is the Bishop, but, he is also teacher, priest, head, friend, and brother.
+This is the bishop, but he is also teacher, priest, head, friend, and brother.
 Others have called him "the angel of his church."
-Whenever we hear today's Gospel, we think of Christmas, a time when many trees are adorned with an angel.
-The Bishop as angel is a strange and surprising image, but it helps us understand the vocation and mission of the Bishop in his local church.
+The bishop as angel is a strange and surprising image, but it helps us understand the vocation and mission of the bishop.

-Why he is called an angel?
+Why is he called an angel?
 An angel is one who "protects", who "visits", who "counsels", who "points toward heaven."
 His function, as the prayer of the Guardian Angel says, is to light, to guard, to rule, and to guide the children of God.
 These words capture well the responsibilities and the mission of the bishop.
 Undoubtedly, they are tied to the virtues of fortitude, justice, prudence, and temperance.